sblakedev/Project4/README.md

 As a site owner, I want to be able to view bookings made As a site owner, I want to be able to see who edit or cancel reservations As a site owner, I want to be able to build a database of customers

+Bugs
+After creating models, I can't see the email field when creating a new booking in the admin panel.